wentao/chatty/README.md

 `>  * private (** pin required)`

+You will see that a `private` room was created.
 When a user wants to join the room protected by a pin, he is required to enter the pin.

 `/join private`